AllergictoCrustaceans/ML/README.md

 # ML
-Google Colab projects are saved here in case anyone wants to read code. :)
+Google Colab notebooks are saved here as a record to track my learning progress in machine learning.

+Current .ipynb notebooks uploaded use the following ML types to train models:
+- Binary classification
+- Multilabel classification
+- Unsupervised clustering
+- CNN Image Classification

+Some techniques used throughout these notebooks are:
+- Transfer Learning
+- Data Augmentation
+- K-means clustering
+- Downsampling and upweighting imbalanced datasets
+- Regularization